 As Figures 2 and 3 illustrate, in the span of a few years, the vertically-integrated companies' share of the network media economy in Canada more than doubled.
-By 2017, four such conglomerates accounted for 56.7% of all revenue across the network media economy: Bell (CTV), Rogers (CityTV), Shaw (Global) and Quebecor (TVA), as Figure 3 shows-a figure that rose by one percent over the preceding year.
+By 2017, four such conglomerates accounted for 56% of all revenue across the network media economy: Bell (CTV), Rogers (CityTV), Shaw (Global) and Quebecor (TVA), as Figure 3 shows-a figure that was slightly higher than the preceding year.